|

 DIFFERENT FORMS OF ARTS WHAT IS ART? |

-Altarpiece Art (c.1000-1700)Contents Introduction One of the highpoints of Christian decorative art during the Late Gothic, Italian Renaissance, Northern Renaissance, and Counter-Reformation periods, was the altarpiece.
-This form of religious art typically consists of one or more paintings, or sculptures (stone or wood-carvings) carved in the round or in relief, or simply a screen or decorated wall.
+Altarpiece Art (c.1000-1700)Contents Introduction The altarpiece was one of the highpoints of Christian art during the Late Gothic, Italian Renaissance, Northern Renaissance, and Counter-Reformation periods.
+This type of religious art typically consists of one or more paintings, or sculptures (stone or wood-carvings) carved in the round or in relief, or simply a screen or decorated wall.
 It can stand on, above or behind the altar.
 Historically, most altarpieces date from about 1000 CE onwards, when the shrine was relocated to make the altar the focal point of the church.
 Altar panel-paintings only became common in the 15th century; they were created using either oil paint or egg tempera, on wooden panels.
-Altarpiece iconography is usually Biblical, typically featuring Saints and members of the Holy Family. |
+Most altarpiece iconography is closely linked to Biblical art, typically featuring Saints and members of the Holy Family.
+From about the mid-sixteenth century - the time of the Catholic Counter-Reformation Art (c.1560-1700) - altarpieces made up of linked panel paintings were replaced with canvas paintings. |

 |